osamu-k/CodeRetreatInOsaka2013/README.md

 To execute tests,
 > make -f Makefile.test

-To build as GUI GUI application, open LifeGame01.pro with GtCreator.
+To build as GUI application, open LifeGame01.pro with GtCreator.